An object that provides the interface to control the player’s transport behavior.

 These methods let you observe time changes either periodically or by boundary, respectively.
-As changes occur, the callback block or closure you supply to these methods is invoked giving you the opportunity to take some action such as updating the state of your player’s user interface.
+As changes occur, invoke the callback block or closure you supply to these methods to give you the opportunity to take some action such as updating the state of your player’s user interface.

-AVPlayer are nonvisual objects meaning that on their own are unable to present an asset’s video on screen.
-You have two primary approaches you can use to present your video content on screen:
+AVPlayer are nonvisual objects, meaning that on their own they are unable to present an asset’s video onscreen.
+You have two primary approaches you can use to present your video content onscreen:

-AVKit: The best way to present your video content is by using the AVKit framework’s
+AVKit: The best way to present your video content is with the AVKit framework’s

 AVPlayerclass in macOS.
 These classes present the video content, along with playback controls and other media features giving you a full-featured playback experience.

-AVPlayerLayer: If you are building a custom interface for your player, you use a Core Animation
+AVPlayerLayer: When building a custom interface for your player, use

 AVPlayer.
 The player layer can be set as a view’s backing layer or can be added directly to the layer hierarchy.
 Unlike

-AVPlayer, a player layer doesn’t present any playback controls, but simply presents the visual content on screen.
-It is up to you to build the playback transport controls to play, pause, and seek through the media.
+AVPlayer, a player layer doesn’t present any playback controls—it presents the visual content onscreen.
+It's up to you to build the playback transport controls to play, pause, and seek through the media.